stdevPavelmc/FAASGS/README.md

 As usual, the higher and un-obstructed view for the antenna the better, also for coax: top quality ones and as short as possible.

+## This is FREE SOFTWARE!

+Free as in freedom, no payment are needed, see the LICENCE file for details.

+If this is software is of any utility to you; please consider to make a donation to keep me improving it, see [Contributing](Contributing.md) file for details.

 ## Contributing

 You can improve the software, appoint bugs or fails, donate equipment or money, top up my cell phone, or just share your impressions on social media; details for all of that in the [Contributing](Contributing.md) file.

-## This is FREE SOFTWARE!

-Free as in freedom, no payment are needed, see the LICENCE file for details.
+Any contribution is welcomed.